-We’ve been helping people with hearing loss for more than 100 years, and changed the lives of millions since we started.
+We’ve been helping deaf people and people with hearing loss for more than 100 years, and changed the lives of millions since we started.

-Our key achievements include successfully lobbying the NHS to provide free hearing aids in 1948 and hearing-screening for newborn babies in 2000.
+Our landmark achievements include successfully lobbying the NHS to provide free hearing aids in 1948, and ensuring all newborn babies receive hearing screening from 2000.

 We’ve also been involved in life-changing research and, today, hundreds of thousands of people have checked their hearing with our online hearing check.